-Owing to the importance of the economic contribution of coffee production in India, the Ministry of Commerce and Industry, Government of India, launched the Coffee Board in 1942.
-The board was established mainly to assist the coffee growers with trending technologies and increase the quality and production of coffee in India.
-The Integrated Coffee Development Project Scheme (ICDP) is one such scheme launched by the Ministry to encourage coffee development in traditional and non-traditional areas in India.
+Owing to the importance of the economic contribution of coffee production in India, the Ministry of Commerce and Industry, the Government of India, launched the Coffee Board in 1942.
+The board was established mainly to assist coffee growers with trending technologies and increase the quality and production of coffee in India.
+The Integrated Coffee Development Project Scheme (ICDP) is a scheme launched by the Ministry to encourage coffee development in traditional and non-traditional areas in India.

 - Development Support for Coffee in Traditional Areas

 - Coffee Development Programme (CDP) in Non-Traditional Areas